How AI Decides Which Brands to Recommend

 | Focus on traffic and clicks | Focus on inclusion and recommendation |

-The takeaway: AI visibility depends on recognition, repetition, and verification, not publication volume.
+The takeaway is that AI visibility depends less on publication volume and more on recognition, repetition, and verification.